junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The shrieking angelic voice that answers him is even more pained than the previous one he heard.
 Dean can't imagine what it is that Cas is saying.

 The vultures gather back closer as Cas's wings flap increasingly slower and visibly more exhausted and heavy.
-One of the creatures lands its claws on his wings in the mid sky, and more follow.
+One of the creatures lands its claws on his wings in the mid-sky, and more follow.
 A burst of new smell of copper and iron floods the air.
 A rain of crimson starts to fall to the ground.

 Dean yells, "Cas, watch out!"
 But there is nothing he can do.
 He holds the demon blade up in a posture of throwing it out, but he can't be sure it wouldn't hit Cas instead.
 Some of the birds hover back, diving in his direction.
 Feet away, then inches.